geosolutions-it/MapStore2/docs/developer-guide/plugins-howto.md

 ## Introduction
 During this tutorial, you will learn how to create and configure plugins in a MapStore project.
 If you don't know how to work with MapStore projects, please read the [Projects Guide](../mapstore-projects).
+For this tutorial, a "standard project" is used.

 ## A plugin example